roboticist-tav/diego_documentation/tutor/getting_started.md

       of_simlate(turtle1)_at(map1, 5.544445, 5.544445, 0.000000);
 ```
 ## Give birth to a human
 With the _diego_ application in our hands we have the power to add 'any`thing`' (or anyone) to this world, even ourselves (i.e. a human)!
-So let's do that...
+So let's do that…

 Add the command window type the following:
 ```diego